ykrmm/SLATE/README.md

 - `slate/engine/engine_link_pred.py`: This is the main file where we load the models, datasets, train the model, and perform the evaluation.

-- `slate/data`: The discrete dynamic graph data used for the experiments.
+- `slate/data`: Some of DTDG graph data used for the experiments.

 - `scripts`: The example execution scripts are located in this folder.